-For many, the go-to web browsers are Google Chrome, Opera, Safari, and Mozilla Firefox do an excellent job of supporting your browsing needs.
-But they are also quite demanding and consume a lot of system resources.
-These popular browsers may put an additional strain on your RAM and even drain your laptop battery quicker.
+For many, the go-to web browsers are Google Chrome, Opera, Safari, Edge, and Mozilla Firefox, all of which do an excellent job of supporting your browsing needs.
+Still, they are also quite demanding and consume a lot of system resources.
+These popular browsers may put an additional strain on your processor and RAM and even drain your laptop battery quicker.
 Break away from the de-facto standards of browsing and inundate yourself in the world of bare-bones web browsers.

 Using less-known lightweight browsers is an excellent solution to the problem of system resources getting hogged by a more robust browser with multiple tabs opened.
 For the most part, these browsers do the same job as their better-known counterparts, and there are no compromises in terms of performance.

 Developed by a well-known cybersecurity company, Comodo IceDragon is a powerhouse of a browser.
 The browser itself has features similar to Mozilla Firefox and robust security to keep all data intact.
 You get the usual assortment of add-ons, extensions, menus, and more.